Sunscreen: Ratings of Sources

-Our AssessmentEditors test the UVA and UVB protection levels in 19 sunscreens, as well as water resistance, stain factor and scents.
-Most formulas perform adequately, but a few lose efficacy when exposed to water and others don't provide adequate UVA protection.
+Our AssessmentEditors test the UVA protection levels in 12 sunscreens, as well as stain factor and SPF.
+Editors say there is a gap between claimed and measured SPF values.
+Furthermore, at least one formula that has performed well in the past did not perform as well in this year's tests.
 Each sunscreen is rated from poor to excellent and includes an overall score from 0 to 100.
-Seven of those tested are recommended by editors, who warn that sunscreen sprays are under review by the Food and Drug Administration for safety concerns and should not be used on children.
+Six of those tested are recommended by editors, who warn that sunscreen sprays are under review by the Food and Drug Administration for safety concerns and should not be used on children.

 The Winners of Good Housekeeping's First Annual Anti-Aging Awards

 Our AssessmentGood Housekeeping spent 18 months testing 90 products with anti-aging claims.
 Products were both lab- and volunteer-tested on 820 women ages 35 and up.
 In all 26 products make the list of winners and honorable mentions, including two sunscreens.
 Banana Boat Ultra Defense SPF 50 Lotion is named the winner in the sunscreen category while Shady Day Daily Sun Protection Wipes earn an honorable mention.